SteelSeries Arctis Nova Pro Wireless vs Audio-Technica ATH-M50xBT2 (Black)

 Frequently Asked Questions

-SteelSeries Arctis Nova Pro Wireless excels if you value infinity power system with hot-swappable batteries allows for non-stop wireless gaming.
-Audio-Technica ATH-M50xBT2 (Black) is better if you prioritize exceptional battery life (up to 50 hours) minimizes charging frequency.
-Pick based on your budget and daily use.
+SteelSeries Arctis Nova Pro Wireless is the better choice if you prioritize infinity power system with hot-swappable batteries allows for non-stop wireless gaming.
+Audio-Technica ATH-M50xBT2 (Black) wins if you value exceptional battery life (up to 50 hours) minimizes charging frequency.
+Both are rated highly (4.1★ vs 4.4★), so consider your specific needs and budget.

 Affiliate disclosure